 The configuration assumptions for each solution are shown in Table 4.
-To reflect the benefit of storing compressed data versus uncompressed data, Google BigQuery required the full 200 TB of data be stored on Google Cloud Storage, while all of the other solutions required only half of this capacity (~100 TB) based on the assumption of 2:1 compressibility of the data.
-For AWS Redshift, the latest generation dense compute nodes were used and only the remainder of the required capacity that was not able to fit on the included SSD space was priced as S3 storage.
+To reflect the benefit of storing compressed data versus uncompressed data, BigQuery required the full 200 TB of data be stored on Google Cloud Storage, while all of the other solutions required only half of this capacity (~100 TB) based on the assumption of 2:1 compressibility of the data.
+It should be noted that Google Cloud-compressed data storage will be available in Q3 2022.
+For AWS Redshift, the latest generation dense compute nodes were used, and only the remainder of the required capacity that was not able to fit on the included SSD space was priced as S3 storage.